Kleo-Karap/My_tattoo_chatbot/README.md

 Connect Rasa bot with Google calendar : https://www.youtube.com/watch?v=kA3nB9ojZP0&t=368s&ab_channel=Rasa

 **Future work**

+*Instagram integration*
-We ideally what to integrate this chatbot in our Instagram account chat, since this is our main source for lead generation.
+<p> We ideally what to integrate this chatbot in our Instagram account chat, since this is our main source for lead generation.</p>

+*Price estimation*
+<p> A common intent of our customers is that they have a tattoo in mind and they reach out to us about the costing.
+Again the price estimation is strongly correlated with its size, its complexity and accordingly the time spent for it.
+So having a bot give an approximate price reply is saving Persa a lot of time in standard chat interactions.
+Also the price estimation function saves Persa from negotiating with customers not belonigng to her target group of customers. </p>